Project Overview

-Figma Design Systems - Variables and Conditionals
+Figma Design Systems - Variables and conditionals

 Inspired by my study abroad trip to Australia, I was attracted to the marketability of Australian stereotypes.